-Overall, I do love the Phanteks Enthoo Pro; in my opinion, it is one of the best looking cases available in the market.
-However, I do have some concerns that I would like to discuss.
+Overall, Phanteks Enthoo Pro is one of the best-looking cases available in the market, with some concerns that I would like to discuss.

-In a market where cases with tempered glasses are selling like hotcakes, it is kind odd to see the Enthoo Pro trying to make a mark for itself.
+In a market where cases with tempered glasses are selling like hotcakes, it is kinda odd to see the Enthoo Pro trying to make a mark for itself.

-If tempered glass is a feature that does not concern you at all, then I would suggest you go for the Phanteks Enthoo Pro, because it happens to be one of the best, if not the best cases available in the market.
+If tempered glass is a feature that does not concern you at all, then I would suggest you go for the Phanteks Enthoo Pro.

 - Signature Phanteks build quality.